Evaniee/EdoProValidator/README.md

  - Run the .exe from anywhere on your system
  - Select your EDOPRO install (Default: "C:\ProjectIgnis")
  - Select your banlist from the drop-down menu
+ - Wait for the application to update (Sorry it might take a little while)

 Notes:
 ------